dahas/f7k/README.md

 - f7k is the numeronym of the word 'framework'.
 - f7k follows the PHP Standard Recommendations (PSR).
 - f7k requires good knowledge of the php programming language.
+- f7k is the most difficult framework on the planet.
+- f7k is so difficult, that only the nerdiest nerds can handle it.

 ## Minimum Requirements